 If our shareholders who are PRC residents or entities do not complete their registration with the local SAFE branches, our PRC subsidiary may be prohibited from distributing its profits and proceeds from any reduction in capital, share transfer or liquidation to us, and we may be restricted in our ability to contribute additional capital to our PRC subsidiary.
 Moreover, failure to comply with the SAFE registration described above could result in liability under PRC laws for evasion of applicable foreign exchange restrictions.
 See "Item 3.
-Key Information-D. Risk Factors-Risks Related to Our Corporate Structure- Some of our shareholders are not in compliance with the PRC's regulations relating to offshore investment activities by PRC residents, and as a result, currently WFOE is unable to open a new capital account with banks within China, and may be restricted from remitting funds or handling other foreign exchange businesses within China unless and until we remediate the non-compliance," and "Item 3.
-Key Information-D. Risk Factors-Risks Related to Doing Business in China-PRC regulation of loans to, and direct investment in, PRC entities by offshore holding companies and governmental control of currency conversion may delay us from using our available funds to make loans to our PRC subsidiary and consolidated affiliated entities, or to make additional capital contributions to our PRC subsidiary, which could materially and adversely affect our liquidity and our ability to fund and expand the business of our PRC subsidiary and consolidated affiliated entities."
+Key Information-D. Risk Factors -Risks Related to Our Corporate Structure- Some of our shareholders are not in compliance with the PRC's regulations relating to offshore investment activities by PRC residents.
+As a result, these shareholders may be subject to penalties themselves, and WFOE may be unable to open a new capital account with relevant banks within China according to their internal control policies and may be restricted from remitting funds or handling other foreign exchange businesses within China unless and until we remediate the non-compliance," and "Item 3.
+Key Information-D. Risk Factors -Risks Related to Doing Business in China-PRC regulation of loans to, and direct investment in, PRC entities by offshore holding companies and governmental control of currency conversion may delay us from using our available funds to make loans to our PRC subsidiary and consolidated affiliated entities, or to make additional capital contributions to our PRC subsidiary, which could materially and adversely affect our liquidity and our ability to fund and expand the business of our PRC subsidiary and consolidated affiliated entities."